 Apply for funding under this program

-Australian-based Partner Investigators (API) on grants favourably peer reviewed by CIRM will be invited to apply to NHMRC for support for the Australian-based components of the research.
+Australian-based Partner Investigators (API) on applications favorably peer reviewed by CIRM will be invited to apply to NHMRC for support for the Australian-based components of the research.
 APIs will be required to submit an application to NHMRC online via the Research Grants Management System (RGMS).
 The API must be Chief Investigator A on the application submitted to NHMRC under this scheme.

 A complete application for this scheme will consist of:

-a.
-Parts A and B of the application form;
+- Parts A and B of the application form

-b.
-The relevant information in your RGMS Profile and CV; and
+- The relevant information in your RGMS Profile and CV

-c.
-The uploaded PDF Document containing the application submitted to CIRM.
+- The uploaded PDF Document containing the application submitted to CIRM

 Prior to submission, applicants must ensure they: